Wyatt Spencer

-Wyatt Spencer is a fictional character from the original CBS Daytime soap opera, The Bold and the Beautiful, portrayed by Darin Brooks.
+Wyatt Spencer is a fictional character from The Bold and the Beautiful, an American soap opera on the CBS network.
+Created by head writer Bradley Bell, the character is portrayed by Darin Brooks, who made his first appearance in June 2013.
+He exited the role in January 2024 when Wyatt left town.
+Brooks reprised the role when Wyatt returned to Los Angeles in May 2026.

-Created and introduced by executive producer Bradley Bell in 2013, Wyatt is the previously unknown oldest son of media mogul Bill Spencer, Jr. (Don Diamont) and Quinn Fuller (Rena Sofer).
+Wyatt is introduced as the previously-unknown eldest son of media mogul Bill Spencer, Jr. (Don Diamont) and Quinn Fuller (Rena Sofer).
 In addition to expanding the Spencer family, Wyatt immediately becomes a rival to his half-brother, Liam Spencer (Scott Clifton), for their father's affections and the affections of Liam's longtime love, Hope Logan (Kim Matula).
 Wyatt is raised by his single mother, Quinn, and becomes accustomed to doing anything to survive.
 However, it is his relationship with Hope that helps him change for the better.
 Despite Wyatt trying to live the best life he can, those around him, specifically Liam, consistently throw his past in his face and accuse him of being bad for Hope and bad for businesses.
 Wyatt and Liam's rivalry continues when he gets involved with Liam's exes, Ivy Forrester (Ashleigh Brewer) and Steffy Forrester (Jacqueline MacInnes Wood), and he also gets involved with his father's ex-wife, Katie Logan (Heather Tom).
-Brooks exited the role in January 2024.

 Brooks' performance has been met with critical acclaim, having garnered him a Daytime Emmy Award nomination for Outstanding Supporting Actor in a Drama Series in 2021.